 - Stress and obesity hosted by Christian Gaden Jensen (PSYK) and Naja Hulved Rod (IFSV)

-- Health Promotion (TBA) hosted by the SDCC, Nana Folmann Hempler (SDCC) and Dan Grabowski (SDCC)
+- Involvement of target groups in developing health promotion interventions: barriers and potentials in research hosted by the SDCC, Nana Folmann Hempler (SDCC) and Dan Grabowski (SDCC)

 - From mechanisms to new drug targets hosted by Harald S. Hansen (PHARMA) and Birgitte Holst (CBMR)